 The survey found that out of 85% males in Egypt who responded as ‘employed’, 40% were employed in occasional or seasonal jobs.
 They didn’t have any job security or wages to support their family.
 So most Egyptian males had to work extra hours and in multiple jobs.
 49% Egyptian males were ashamed to face their families and 63% worries of providing for their families.
 Life is so miserable for them that they need to overwork and live on daily painkillers.
 This survey also revealed that Egyptian males wanted to have more muscular body for making more money than being more attractive.
 It is because one who has a muscular body can work harder and hence can earn more for the family.

 Sitting in India, we will probably not understand the suffering of these men.
 Women do not have any social obligation to provide for the family but they get distressed because of husband’s low income and feel more suicidal.
 Men despite being squeezed from all ends, feel more happy, hopeful and enjoy life compared to women.

 When they are in trouble, Egyptian males still rely on their wives whereas Egyptian women take help of their relatives or female friends than their husbands.

 Life of males in Palestine is another nightmare.
-Everyday, they live on the edge of life and death.
-Their property is snatched forcibly and they don’t know when they are killed by Israeli attack.
+Every day, they live on the edge of life and death.
+Their property is snatched forcibly and they don’t know when they are killed in an Israeli attack.
 Their territory is confined and they have hardly any opportunity to make a good living.

 The expectations of gender roles, that men have been carrying out for humanity so far has seen unforeseen challenges in recent times.
 These countries are glaring examples.
 As evident from a Moroccan respondent’s response to qualitative questions of the survey, young men are in intense competition with one another in this battle of being providers.
 Since the resources are scarce, they need to fight it out with their own men.